printers-for-people/catboat/docs/Features.md

 # Features

-Klipper has several compelling features:
+Kalico has several compelling features:

 * High precision stepper movement.
-Klipper utilizes an application processor (such as a low-cost Raspberry Pi) when calculating printer movements.
+Kalico utilizes an application processor (such as a low-cost Raspberry Pi) when calculating printer movements.
 The application processor determines when to step each stepper motor, it compresses those events, transmits them to the